 Revenue Meter means the principal meter of a given Solar PV System from which energy output is read and documented.

-SEMMY or Simulated Energy in a Measured Meteorological Year, means, with respect to any Guarantee Year, Year 1 AC Energy output of the Solar PV System simulated by PVSyst using measured average hourly irradiance, wind speed, and air temperature as recorded by the Data Acquisition System, holding all other inputs equal to those used in calculating SETMY.
+SEMMY or Simulated Energy in a Measured Meteorological Year, means, with respect to any Guarantee Year, Year 1 AC Energy output of the Solar PV System simulated by the Approved Performance Modeling Software using measured average hourly irradiance, wind speed, and air temperature as recorded by the Data Acquisition System, holding all other inputs equal to those used in calculating SETMY.

-SETMY or Simulated Energy for a Typical Meteorological Year, means the Year 1 AC Energy output of the Solar PV System simulated by PVSyst using average hourly irradiance, wind speed, and air temperature data contained within the Weather File.
+SETMY or Simulated Energy for a Typical Meteorological Year, means the Year 1 AC Energy output of the Solar PV System simulated by Approved Performance Modeling Software using average hourly irradiance, wind speed, and air temperature data contained within the Weather File.

 Site means the real estate where the Solar PV System and any support structure are located including any building and building roof that touch or support the Solar PV System.